 Accommodation in the Mala Fatra region

 Accommodation is available in private guest rooms, apartments, hotels and also some campsites in the surroundings of Mala Fatra.
 Good starting points for mountain hiking are Varin, Gbel’any (with a hotel in a castle), Straźa (on a mountain bike route), Belá, Terchová and the Vratna Valley.
-Actually, there is accommodation in almost every village that borders directly on the higher altitudes.
+Actually, there is accommodation in almost every village that borders directly on the higher altitudes of the Mala Fatra Mountains.
 The larger hotels in Terchovà and in the Vratna Valley offer partly also massages and other wellness programmes.
 To walk along the ridge you can head for the mountain huts.
 There you can find simple night’s lodging in shared rooms.

-Vratna Valley and Terchová, the larger winter sports area of Mala Fatra (Krivánska Fatra)
+Vratna Valley and Terchová, the larger winter sports area of Mala Fatra Mountains (Krivánska Fatra)

 The Chalet Drevenica u Michala* is located in a stylish wooden house and offers space for up to 10 people in 4 bedrooms.
-Hiking destinations and ski area are very close by.
+Hiking destinations in the Mala Fatra Mountains and ski area are very close by.

 Chata Zuzana* with wood-panelled ceilings and walls is a small, beautiful wooden chalet on a mountain slope.
 Up to 8 people can be accommodated here, two of them, however, on the sofa bed in the living room.
 In summer, the garden with barbecue facilities is very attractive.